drzel/blog/_posts/2015-10-30-open-source-ruby-on-rails-development-environment-for-lubuntu-15.10-as-a-guest-in-virtualbox-5.0.8-with-vim-tmux-and-powerline.md

 ---

 ## Install Lubuntu 15.10.
+* Download the latest VirtualBox package from the [VirtualBox homepage](https://www.virtualbox.net/).
-* Download Lubuntu 15.10 image file from https://www.lubuntu.net/.
+* Download Lubuntu 15.10 image file from the [Lubuntu homepage](https://www.lubuntu.net/).
-* Launch VirtualBox.
+* Install and launch VirtualBox.
 * Click New.
 * Follow the prompts.
 I recommend at least 1GB RAM and 16GB HD.
 * When prompted select the Lubuntu .iso file you downloaded previously.